CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 ### Manual editing (before/while building)

-- To add `apt` dependencies, edit the `dependencies/apt-*.txt` files.
+- To add `apt` dependencies, edit the `apt.txt` file.
-  `apt` dependencies are separated into two files to help with multi-stage builds and keep final images small.
-    - In `apt-build.txt` put the dependencies needed to build the environment, e.g., compilers, build tools, etc.
-      We provide a set of minimal dependencies as an example.
-    - In `apt-runtime.txt` put the dependencies needed to run the environment, e.g., image processing libraries, and the utilities that will help you develop in the container, e.g. `htop`, `vim`, etc.
+  Put the dependencies needed to build the environment, e.g., compilers, build tools, etc. and dependencies to run the environment, e.g., image processing libraries, and the utilities that will help you develop in the container, e.g. `htop`, `vim`, etc.

-  If you're not familiar with which dependencies are needed for each stage, you can start with the minimal set we give, and when you encounter errors during the image build, add the missing dependencies to the stage where the error occurred.
+  If you're not familiar with which dependencies are needed, you can start with the minimal set we give, and when you encounter errors during the image build, add the missing dependencies to the stage where the error occurred.
-- To edit `pip` dependencies, edit the `dependencies/requirements.txt` file.
+- To edit `pip` dependencies, edit the `requirements.txt` file.
 - To edit the more complex dependencies, edit the `Dockerfile`.

 When manually editing the dependency files,